unmeshjoshi/MADSPlantUMLSteps/README.md

 # PlantUMLSteps

 This project automates the process of generating sequence diagrams from `.puml` files using PlantUML.
-It supports stepwise generation of diagrams, where each step builds upon the previous ones, and includes an interactive viewer for the generated diagrams.
+It supports stepwise generation of diagrams, where each step builds upon the previous ones, and includes an interactive viewer and PowerPoint presentation for the generated diagrams.

 ## Features
-- **Stepwise Diagram Generation**: Automatically splits `.puml` files based on step markers.
+- **Stepwise Diagram Generation**: Automatically splits `.puml` files based on step markers with metadata.
 - **HTML Viewer**: Generates an `index.html` file for each diagram directory, enabling step-by-step navigation.
+- **PowerPoint Generation**: Creates a PowerPoint presentation with all steps.
 - **Reusable Style**: Automatically copies a `style.puml` file into the output directories for consistent styling.

 ## Project Structure
 ```
 project/
 ├── build.gradle       # Gradle build script
-├── plantuml.jar       # PlantUML jar file
 ├── src/
 │   └── diagrams/         # Source directory for .puml files
 │       ├── style.puml    # Reusable style definitions
 │       ├── diagram1.puml
 │       └── diagram2.puml
 ├── build/             # Output directory